 Colitis is a generic word for inflammation in the colon and was an older term for IBS.
 If you have colitis, then you probably have IBS.

 Collagenous colitis is a fancy word for a type of inflammation in the colon.
 It’s really another way of saying that you probably have IBS.
 You can usually solve them at the same time.

-Crohn’s disease and IBS aren’t as different as many people think.
-Many people suffer from both Crohn’s and IBS at the same time, and there is a tremendous amount of overlap between the causes for each of these problems, especially in the new research implicating Candida and bacterial overgrowth in Crohn’s disease.
+Crohn’s disease and IBS aren’t as different as people often imagine.
+Many people suffer from both Crohn’s and IBS at the same time, and there is a tremendous amount of overlap (as discussed in Expert Review of Gastroenterology) between the causes for each of these problems.
 We’ve helped many patients with Crohn’s and are experts in using tools that other doctors consider new and emerging for this field.
 If you want the latest Crohn’s disease treatment, call us immediately!

 Dyspepsia is a fancy term for an upset stomach.
-This is commonly seen in IBS patients and typically resolves with their IBS.
+This is commonly seen in IBS patients (See research by Dr. Ford in Clinical Gastroenterology) and typically resolves with their IBS.
 Our former dyspepsia patients are relieved to be rid of it!

 Eosinophilic Esophagitis (EE)

 Eosinophilic esophagitis is a specific type of inflammation in the esophagus.
 Eosinophils show up when there is an allergic reaction to something.
 Sometimes our IBS patients have this and it almost always is solved, even if they don’t have any other signs of IBS.